 In lieu of a Core Set, summer 2021 will feature a crossover that many Magic fans have wanted for decades: an expansion set in Dungeons & Dragons’ Forgotten Realms.
 This set could easily serve as an on-ramp to Magic for D&D players, and it might encourage some Magic players to try D&D, too.

 As the weather turns colder and Halloween approaches, our thoughts always seem to return to the gothic horror-inspired world of Innistrad.
-Wizards of the Coast were right there with us, and they’ll be releasing two full Innistrad sets next fall, tentatively named Innistrad: Werewolves and Innistrad: Vampires.
-According to Wizards, the sets will be staggered a few months apart, but both will be legal for play in Standard.
+Wizards of the Coast were right there with us, and they’ll be releasing two full Innistrad sets this fall, both of which will be legal in Standard.

 Time Spiral Remastered

 We’re always looking forward to the next big thing in Magic, but those of us who have been playing for years or even decades always have nostalgia for the game’s past.
-If you’re a longtime player, you’ll want to check out Time Spiral Remastered, coming in Q1 2021.
-Wizards described the set as a fresh take on 2006’s Time Spiral, and it’ll contain some Modern-era cards in pre-Modern borders.
+If you’re a longtime player, you’ll want to check out Time Spiral Remastered, coming this March.
+The set brings together the greatest hits from the original Time Spiral block, along with some fan-favorite cards in old-school “timeshifted” frames.

 Modern Horizons 2